Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 referrer | The ID that the local client system uses.
 It is used to map the ID provided by the registry server to the data stored in the local school management software. mandant | ID of the organisation the person context is attached to. organisation | Organisation the person has a role in.
 See *Organisation*. rolle | Role the person has in the organisation.
-Refer to code list *Rolle*. personenstatus | Status the person has in relation to a role.
+Refers to code list *Rolle*. personenstatus | Status the person has in relation to a role.
 See code list *Personenstatus*. jahrgangsstufe | School grade or form a person is currently in or associated with.
-Refer to code list *Jahrgangsstufe*. sichtfreigabe | Boolean value that denotes whether the data is only visible due to another organisation providing read access. loeschung.zeitpunkt | Date and time when the person context is to be deleted. revision | Revision number of the information.
+Refers to code list *Jahrgangsstufe*. sichtfreigabe | Boolean value that denotes whether the data is only visible due to another organisation providing read access. loeschung.zeitpunkt | Date and time when the person context is to be deleted. revision | Revision number of the information.
 This is mainly used to check on updates and deletes of data sets, whether there has been any changes to the data since it was retrieved by the client system.